 - Post Your Video to a Video Sharing Site: YouTube is the obvious suspect since it’s free, eBay supports it, and so many use it, but any number of video sites will work fine as well.

-- Copy the Embed Code for Your Video: On YouTube, this is done by clicking the "Embed" button on the page for your video, click your mouse in the box that appears, and then typing CTRL-A followed by CTRL-C.
+- Copy the Embed Code for Your Video: On YouTube, this is done by selecting the Embed button on the page for your video, click your mouse in the box that appears, and then typing CTRL-A followed by CTRL-C.

 - Post an eBay Listing: Use the item listing form to begin your eBay listing and fill it out as you normally would, until you reach the item description area.

-- Paste the Embed Code Into Your Item Description Using Html: Enter your item description as you normally would, but before moving on, click the "HTML" tab over the description editor to switch to the HTML view.
-Move your mouse cursor to the very end of the code already there and hit CTRL-V to embed the code for your video.
+- Paste the Embed Code Into Your Item Description Using Html: Enter your item description as you normally would, but before moving on, select the HTML tab over the description editor to switch to the HTML view.
+Move your mouse cursor to the very end of the code already there and select CTRL-V to embed the code for your video.